Bokota

 - Youth Leadership Roles

-- Youth are encouraged to take on leadership roles within the community, promoting innovation and cultural continuity.
+- Youth are encouraged to take on leadership roles in cultural preservation projects.

 - Innovation And Startups